 What Is Fifth Disease?

 Fifth disease is a viral infection which is caused by parvovirus b19 during pregnancy or in one’s childhood.
 The person affected with this disease may get a mild rash on their arms, legs, or cheeks.
 It is usually characterised by a ‘slapped cheek’ rash.
 It is a common childhood illness which can get transferred through bodily fluids, coughing, or sneezing.
-Although it is not a problem during childhood, if is a pregnant woman has this disease, it may affect her baby if not treated in time.
+Although it is not a problem during childhood, if a pregnant woman has this disease, it may affect her baby if not treated in time.

 What Causes Fifth Disease?